AyubsWrld/Car-Rental-V2/README.md

 # Elite Car Rentals - Vehicle Booking System

-This project is a Vehicle Booking System for Elite Car Rentals, created as part of a final project for a database management course created with SQL and C#.
+This project is a Vehicle Booking System for Elite Car Rentals, created as part of a final project for a introductory database management course created with SQL and C#.

 Developed by Sami El-sayed, Ayub Haji, and Ayub Mohammed.